bertiewooster/bertiewooster.github.io/_posts/2022-11-11-RDKit-Recap-decomposition-tree.md

         if n_nodes > 0:
             nodes_grid = [[]]

-            # Iterate through the chile nodes
+            # Iterate through the child nodes
             for node_counter, node in enumerate(self.nodes):
                 # Recursively call this function to get the grid for children
                 node_grid = node.get_grid()